 # Output:

-# Something happens before the function
+# Something is done before the function

 # Hello from LuisLlamas.es!

-# Something happens after the function
+# Something is done after the function

 In this example: